- Last Updated: December 21, 2017

 Focused Ultrasound Treatment

 Focused ultrasound is a completely non-invasive way to thermally destroy tumors in the liver.
 Using focused ultrasound in conjunction with image guidance, the physician directs a focused beam of acoustic energy to heat and destroy the targeted tumor tissue.
 This technique could offer patients who are not candidates for surgery a non-invasive, low-morbidity, single treatment with a short recovery time.
+A publication on using heat activated liposomes that contain chemotherapy was recently released.

 Focused ultrasound is currently approved to treat liver cancer in Europe and China, with tens of thousands of patients treated to date.
 These procedures have been done using ultrasound guidance, as either a stand-alone treatment or in combination with chemotherapy.

-There are no clinical trials currently underway for the treatment of liver tumors with focused ultrasound.
 The Foundation’s Liver and Pancreas Program is working with the medical community to accelerate the research and development of focused ultrasound to treat these deadly cancers.

 Regulatory Approval and Reimbursement